miketarpey/piper/README.md

 >> head(5)
 ```

-## Documentation
-Further examples are available in these jupyter notebooks:
-- TBD
-- TBD
-- TBD

 ## Features
 - Simplifies working with data pipelines by implementing wrapper functions.
 - Wrappers for working with Excel files (using [xlsxwriter](https://xlsxwriter.readthedocs.io/))